sertel/actris/README.md

 # ACTRIS COQ DEVELOPMENT

-This directory contains the artifact for the paper "Actris: Session Type Based Reasoning in Separation Logic".
+This directory contains the Coq mechanisation of the Actris framework, first presented in the paper
+"Actris: Session Type Based Reasoning in Separation Logic".

 It has been built and tested with the following dependencies